 - REQUIREMENT: Mail notice of development proposal shall be provided to real property owners within 300 feet of applicant's property, as listed in the most recent ad valorem tax records of Broward County. - TAX MAP: Applicant shall provide a tax map of all property within the required notification radius, with each property clearly shown and delineated.
-Each property within the notice area must be numbered (by Folio ID) on the map to cross-reference with property owners notice list. - PROPERTY OWNERS NOTICE LIST: Applicant shall provide a property owners notice list with the names, property control numbers (Folio ID) and complete addresses for all property owners within the required notification radius.
-The list shall also include all homeowners associations, condominium associations, municipalities and counties noticed, as indicated on the tax - ENVELOPES: The applicant shall provide business size (#10) envelopes with first class postage attached (stamps only, metered mail will not be accepted).
-Envelopes must be addressed to all property owners within the required notification radius, and mailing addresses must be typed or labeled; no handwritten addresses will be expected.
+Each property within the notice area must be numbered (by Folio ID) on the map to cross-reference with property owners notice list. - ENVELOPES: The applicant shall provide business size (#10) envelopes with first class postage attached (stamps only, metered mail will not be accepted).
+Envelopes must be addressed to all properly owners within the required notification radius, and mailing addresses must be typed or labeled; no handwritten addresses will be accepted.
 Indicate the following as the return address on all envelopes: City of Fort Lauderdale, Urban Design & Planning, 700 NW 19th Avenue, Fort Lauderdale, FL 33311. - DISTRIBUTION: The City of Fort Lauderdale, Urban Design & Planning Division will mail all notices prior to the public hearing meeting date, as outlined in Section 47-27.

-Updated 3/20/2015 CC_GeneralApp
+Updated 3/20/2015

+CC_GeneralApp